552020/TON_prep/hello_world/hello_world.md

 - TON coin
 - Explorers: https://ton.app/explorers
 - RPC service provider: a provider that runs TON Blockchain nodes and allow us to communicate with them over HTTP
+- seqno: a wallet's seqno is the sequence number of the last transaction that the wallet sent